meteor/meteor/content/testing.md

 <h3 id="challenges-with-meteor">Challenges of testing in Meteor</h3>

 In most ways, testing a Meteor app is no different from testing any other full stack JavaScript application.
-However, compared to more traditional backend or frontend focused frameworks, two factors can make testing a little more challenging:
+However, compared to more traditional backend or front-end focused frameworks, two factors can make testing a little more challenging:

 - **Client/server data**: Meteor's data system makes it simple to bridge the client-server gap and often allows you to build your application without thinking about how data moves around.
 It becomes critical to test that your code does actually work correctly across that gap.
 In traditional frameworks where you spend a lot of time thinking about interfaces between client and server you can often get away with testing both sides of the interface in isolation, but Meteor's [full app test mode](#test-modes) makes it easy to write [integration tests](#full-app-integration-test) that cover the full stack.
 Another challenge here is creating test data in the client context; we'll discuss ways to do this in the [section on generating test data](#generating-test-data) below.